devxpy/le_fermier/README.md

 ## Memory: How It Works and Why It Helps

-Le Fermier uses Gooey memory primitives to persist critical user profile context:
+Le Fermier uses memory primitives to persist critical user profile context:

 - `GOOEY_MEMORY_READ_VALUE`: reads saved user facts at the start of a turn.
 - `GOOEY_MEMORY_WRITE_VALUE`: writes newly confirmed facts at the end of a turn.